unChaz/sci-fi-5e/srd/equipment/magic_items.md

 ### Alignment

-A sentient magic item has an alignment.
+A sentient alien artifact has an alignment.
 Its creator or nature might suggest an alignment.
 If not, you can pick an alignment or roll on the following table.

 | d100   | Alignment       |
 |--------|-----------------|